 \subsection{Application on a simple continuous model}

-Till now we have applied the Shapley value analysis on discrete problems.
+Till now, we have applied the Shapley value analysis to discrete problems.
 We now consider a continuous model and demonstrate how to conduct Shapley value analysis on such a problem.